-How quickly the world of tech and business move.
+The consumer market changes quickly, and Gen. Z is leading the charge.
 It seems like yesterday we were discussing how Millennials were disrupting the workforce.
-But there’s a bigger change in business that is right around the corner.
+Now, there’s a bigger change in business right around the corner.

 In less than 5 years, Generation Z is projected to overtake Millennials when it comes to buying power.
 If you’re trying to sell any product or service, you better learn quickly how to target this sophisticated group of consumers.